jfaccioni/clovars/README.md

 ```
 where:
 - `fit-settings-file` is the path for a TOML file with the fit settings.

+Please refer to the [this folder](examples) for examples on how this data should be formatted.

 ## Dependencies
 CloVarS depends on the following third-party Python packages: